Europe – The World’s New Mission Field

 EI has sent one team to Ireland, partnering with Liberty Church in the Dublin area.
 Our primary ministry focus was to addicts, kids and teens in a poverty-stricken area of the city.
-Ireland has many economic and social challenges, which contribute to an ever increasing hopelessness.
+Ireland has many economic and social challenges, which contribute to an ever increasing sense of hopelessness.
 Yet there is no limit to what God can do once a spiritual awakening is ignited upon this emerald island.

 The people who brought us pizza and pasta and the world’s greatest exporters of wine, obviously enjoy the finer things in life.
 By the way, did you know that pasta is a 6,000 year old tradition in Italy?!
 At the heart of the nation’s capital, Rome, lies the smallest country in the world: the Vatican.
 Beside being a trove of artifacts, it primarily serves as command center of Catholicism.
 Consequently, Italians are extremely religious.
 And while separation of church and state is in effect in Italy, the Catholic church holds immense political and cultural influence, even today.

 EI partners with local churches for outreaches and ministry in Parma and its surrounding cities in the North, as well as in Bari in the South.
 EI teams utilized the creative arts in city squares to spread the Gospel of grace and truth in a salvation-by-works dominated culture.
 Many lives were impacted as they heard how God wants to have a personal relationship with them.
 Furthermore, EI teams equipped and encouraged the local Body of Christ through nightly gatherings of worship, prayer, teaching, and more.
 And in all, we see Jesus set the captives free from the bondage of religion.

 Windmills, canals, bikes and world renowned artists such as Van Gogh and Rembrandt make the Netherlands an oasis for art aficionados.
 Furthermore, its rich cultural and spiritual heritage dates back to Erasmus, the 15th century Catholic reformer, and extends to the Ten Boom Family, who risked their lives to hide and protect Jews during the Holocaust.
 Sadly, this once vibrant Christian nation has grown spiritually cold and is now estimated to be less than 2% evangelical Christian.